danielfm/prometheus-for-developers/README.md

 rate(process_cpu_seconds_total[30s])
 ```

-If you use `wrk` to generate some load on our sample application,
+If you use `wrk` to put some load into our sample application, you might see
-you might see something like this:
+something like this:

 ![Sample app memory/CPU usage](./img/sample-app-memory-cpu-usage.png)